naosense/markdown-preview-sync/README.md

 ### Installation

-If you use [pathogen](https://github.com/tpope/vim-pathogen), do this: unzip release file `markdown-preview-sync-v1.0.zip` to bundle directory.
+If you use [pathogen](https://github.com/tpope/vim-pathogen), do this: unzip release file `markdown-preview-sync.zip` to bundle directory.

-If you don't use any plugin manager, just unzip release file `markdown-preview-sync-v1.0.zip`, then copy files in /autoload and /plugin to Vim's /autoload and /plugin directory.
+If you don't use any plugin manager, just unzip release file `markdown-preview-sync.zip`, then copy files in /autoload and /plugin to Vim's /autoload and /plugin directory.

-Note: /src directory is source code, you can simply delete it if you don't need it.

 ### Setting